Prescribed accommodation and caravan parks

 We inspect prescribed accommodation and caravan parks annually to ensure that they offer visitors and tenants a high standard of amenities and hygiene.

-- submit a plan of the accommodation premises drawn to a scale of not less than 1:100 that shows the proposed use of each room
+- a plan of the accommodation premises drawn to a scale of not less than 1:100 that shows the proposed use of each room.

-It is your responsibility to speak to all other relevant Council departments, such as Town Planning, Building or Local Laws, to find out if your business needs additional permits.
+You may need to speak to other relevant Council departments, such as Town Planning, Building or Local Laws, to find out if your business needs additional permits.

 Rooming houses must change the class of the dwelling from Class 1A to a Class 1B to meet the requirements of the Building Regulations and Building Code of Australia.

 If you aren't sure which other permits may be required, you can use our Small Business Self-Assessment tool to identify these and arrange for one of our team to contact you about the process.